jhuckaby/pixl-server-web/README.md

 ## http_server_signature

 This is a string to send back to the client with every request, as the `Server` HTTP response header.
 This is typically used to declare the web server software being used.
-The default is `WebServer`;
+The default is `WebServer`.

 ## http_compress_text

 This is a boolean indicating whether or not to compress text responses using [zlib](https://nodejs.org/api/zlib.html) software compression in Node.js.
 The default is `false`.
 The compression format is chosen automatically based on the `Accept-Encoding` request header sent from the client.
 The supported formats are Brotli (see [http_enable_brotli](#http_enable_brotli)), Gzip and Deflate, chosen in that order.

 You can force compression on an individual response basis, by including a `X-Compress: 1` response header in your URI handler code.
-The web server will detect this header and force-enable compression on the data, regardless of the `http_compress_text` or `http_regex_text` settings.
-Note that it still honors the client `Accept-Encoding` header, and will only enable compression if this request header is present and contains `gzip`.
+The web server will detect this outgoing header and force-enable compression on the data, regardless of the `http_compress_text` or `http_regex_text` settings.
+Note that it still honors the client `Accept-Encoding` header, and will only enable compression if this request header is present and contains a supported scheme.

 **Note:** The legacy `http_gzip_text` property is still supported, and is now a shortcut for `http_compress_text`.